Pawel-Zygler/webdriverio-framework/README.md

 More scripts in package.js

 SCENARIOS(todo):
+As a logged in user I want to checkout one item
+As a logged in user I want to checkout item and go to invoice page As a guest user I want to checkout one item
-As a user I want to add a product from latest products As a user I want to add a shoes of blue color
+As a guest user I want to checkout one item and register account during checkout As a guest user I want to checkout and log in during checkout

+As a user I want to checkout 10 items.
+As a user I want to add 10 products QTY from subcategory page to Cart. easy or later
-As a user i want to see breadcrumbs whereever I go
+As a user I want to add a product from latest products (home page, item page) As a user i want to see breadcrumbs whereever I go
 As a distributor, I want to buy 10 000 books.
-As a user I want to add 10 products QTY from subcategory page to Cart.
-As a user I want to checkout one item.
-As a user I want to checkout 10 items.

 https://automationteststore.com/index.php?rt=product/category&path=43_47 - ten przycisk dodaje od razu do koszyka przedmioty, sprawdz czy sie updejtją